 Fortunately the witblits trait has improved over time.
 Shown above is what the more high end witblits dragons currently look like.
 In higher end witblits, the more dull earth tone has been brightened to a sandy orange color.

-Silverback is the last of the three recessive mutations that results in patternless dragons.
+Silverback is the last of the three recessive mutations that result in patternless dragons.
 They are the poor cousins of the patternless traits.

-Having originated in Japan, these silverback mutation never gained much interest in the United States.
+Having originated in Japan, the silverback mutation never gained much interest in the United States.
 Silverback was the first of the three patternless mutations to be discovered.
-However, witblits zero, being far more popular patternless traits, have largely replaced any interest in the silverback mutation.
+However, witblits and zero, being far more popular patternless traits, have largely replaced any interest in the silverback mutation.

 Despite its compelling name, silverback is a rather uncompelling mutation.
 Hatchlings are born with normal patterning, which fade to a patternless or near patternless appearance over several months.

 Their final color tends to be a dull off white or earth tone.
 Their name evokes an image of a shiny silver white zero dragon, and unfortunately the silverback trait fails to deliver on that image.